We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 I think that when you do that, it makes you realize that you can be a proud Muslim, and know that what you’re doing is so wonderful because it’s so integral to your being.
 It has nothing to do with what the world thinks you should or should not be.
 That’s revolutionary for me personally.

 It’s helpful for my children because when they have questions, I need to be able to answer them.
-I can’t just tell them, “Oh, we just don’t do this,” but that it’s because Allah said, “No.”
+I can’t just tell them, “We just don’t do this,” but that it’s because Allah said, “No.”

 I can really relate to that.
 It’s like you try and overcompensate for that in other ways and I don’t think we should have to do that, or feel that we’re not good enough just being who we are.
 Where are your parents originally from?